-The first budget of Independent India was presented by finance minister R K Shanmukham Chetty.
+R K Shanmukham Chetty presented the first budget of Independent India.
 It was from 15 August 1947 to 31 March 1948.
 The budget is prepared by the Government of India.
-To be precise, it is prepared by Ministry of Finance after consultations with all the other ministries in respect of their funding requirements.
-On the Budget Day, the Union Budget is presented in the Lok Sabha by the Finance Minister.
-Four phases are commonly known as budget preparation, approval, execution and audit stages.
+To be precise, it is prepared by the Ministry of Finance after consultations with all the other ministries in respect of their funding requirements.
+On Budget Day, the Union Budget is presented in the Lok Sabha by the Finance Minister.
+Four phases are commonly known as budget preparation, approval, execution, and audit stages.

 Budget 2019: Great Gift For The Poor, Pension For Maids, Drivers, Plumbers